YuhanLiu6/YuhanLiu6.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Differential Geometry"
 collection: teaching
-type: "Differential Geometry"
+type: "Undergraduate course"
-permalink: /teaching/2022-spring-teaching-1
 venue: "SUSTech, Department of Mathematics"
-date: 2022-01-01
+date: 2022 Spring
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.